Following Your Kids on Social Media (25 Parent Tips)

 It’s also a good way for parents to monitor what their kids are feeling and struggling with so that they can be a better help and support.

-14. Have an open conversation, asked to follow, and stay in the background
+6. Have an open conversation, ask to follow, and stay in the background

 David De Haan, Owner, Stand Up Paddle Boards Review

 About following them on social media, I think you should ask.
 If you follow without their permission, they may block you.
 If they agree to let you follow them, be cool.
-Don’t be all over the comment section or go tagging them in your posts, unless they want that.
+Don’t be all over the comment section or tag them in your posts, unless they want that.

 Sarah Walters, Marketing Manager, The Whit Group

-This is a great question that all parents have to wrestle with within our current society.
-Seemingly, there are no right or wrong answers, just the choice you make that you have to live with.
+Seemingly, there are no right or wrong answers, just the choice and follow-through you make that you have to live with.

 I believe that enforcing strict rules early on will help keep your children safe and under close watch.
 If your child is asking about getting their own accounts, then impose a rule of them giving you access to see their activity.
 Sign them up on a shared iPad or computer that is a joint account between the two of you.